Versa-Node/versanode-cockpit-vncp-manager2/HACKING.md

-# Hacking on Cockpit Podman
+# Hacking on Cockpit Docker

-The commands here assume you're in the top level of the Cockpit Podman git repository checkout.
+The commands here assume you're in the top level of the Cockpit Docker git repository checkout.

 ## Running out of git checkout